amenjalal94/amenjalal94.github.io/README.md

 ## Works in progress

-### Can biometric verification get more cash to poor women?
-Evidence from Pakistan
+### Can competition reduce corruption?
+Evidence from cash transfers in Pakistan
 (with [Muhammad Haseeb](https://sites.google.com/view/mhaseeb) and [Kate Vyborny](https://sites.google.com/site/kvyborny/home))

-_Draft available on request; supported by the World Bank's ID4D and the Gates Foundation_
+_Supported by the World Bank's ID4D and the Gates Foundation_

 <details>

   <summary>Click for abstract</summary>
-  We exploit the staggered rollout of biometric identity verification, and exogenous changes to the market structure of payment delivery agents in Pakistan's Benazir Income Support Programme to assess impacts on the delivery of cash to low-income women.
-We find that biometric verification increases women's control over how to spend the cash.
-In areas where the new system does not require additional payment agent involvement, beneficiaries also report receiving slightly more cash under the new system.
-However, we also find an increase in reports of side payments paid involuntarily to access the cash transfer, and a decline in beneficiary satisfaction with the payment system.
-We explore mechanisms for the effects including mobility constraints faced by female beneficiaries and the market power of payment agents.
+  We study whether corruption can be reduced through increased competition between public officials that are prone to demanding bribes.
+We exploit exogenous changes to the market structure of payment delivery agents in Pakistan's Benazir Income Support Programme to assess impacts on corruption in the delivery of cash transfers.
+We find that a payments reform that led to exclusive reliance on payment delivery agents increased reports of side payments paid involuntarily to access the cash transfer.
+However, an increase in market competition between these payment agents reduces extensive and intensive margin demand for bribes.
 </details>
 <br />